Pomegranate

 Eat the pomegranate rather than juice it; the seeds are nutritious.

-Cut the pomegranate in half, and then hold the fruit over a bowl, beating it gently with a spatula until all the seeds fall out.
+Cut the pomegranate in half and then hold the fruit over a bowl, tapping it gently with a spatula until all the seeds fall out.

 Pomegranates can be the secret ingredient in baked meat or vegetable dishes.